Use OpenClaw in DSW

 Special network environments

-• Team use: We recommend configuring DingTalk access.
-It supports multi-user sharing and mobile access.
+• Teams: Set up DingTalk access to enable multi-user sharing and mobile access.

-• Developers: We recommend using the DSW Gateway for daily tasks and enabling SSH tunnels for special requirements.
+• Developers: Use DSW Gateway for daily tasks and enable an SSH tunnel only for special requirements.

-This section describes how to quickly deploy OpenClaw in DSW and access the Web UI using the DSW Gateway.
+This section explains how to quickly deploy OpenClaw in DSW and access its Web UI using DSW Gateway.

 Step 1: Create and configure a DSW instance

-1. Log on to the PAI console.
-In the upper-left corner, select a region.
-Then, click Activate.
-After you activate the service, the system automatically creates a default workspace.
+1. Log in to the PAI console.
+In the upper-left corner, select the region where you want to activate the service, and then click Activate.
+After the service is activated, a default workspace is automatically created.

-2. In the left navigation pane, click Workspaces to enter the workspace you want to manage.
+2. In the left-side navigation pane, click Workspaces and select the desired workspace.

-3. In the navigation pane on the left, choose Model Training > Data Science Workshop (DSW) > Create an instance..
+3. In the left-side navigation pane, choose Model Training > Data Science Workshop (DSW) > Create an instance..

 • Instance Name: For example, openclaw-test.